UK parallel import licences following agreement of the Windsor Framework

 A ‘UK Only’ statement may be applied via a sticker, with the use of permanent adhesive.

 The sticker must be attached to the packaging of the medicinal product in a conspicuous place in such a way that it is easily visible, clearly legible, and indelible.
 It must not in any way be hidden, obscured, detracted from, or interrupted by any other written or pictorial matter or any other intervening material.
-The sticker must not cover any statutory text presented on the packs (e.g. batch number and expiry date) and should only be placed in a blank space on the carton.
+The sticker must not cover any statutory text presented on the packs (for example, batch number and expiry date) and should only be placed in a blank space on the carton.

-This may be done as a ‘Tell and Do’ process.
+This may be done as a ‘tell and do’ process.
 Companies should submit the completed notification document as a PDF file to the MHRA Parallel Import Unit at: PLPI.Admin@mhra.gov.uk, confirming the licence numbers where a ‘UK Only’ sticker will be applied.

 There is no cost for informing the MHRA of stickering and a separate variation for each licence will not be required.
-The ‘Tell and Do’ notification process is open to all parallel import companies.
+The ‘tell and do’ notification process is open to all parallel import companies.
 Packs may be QP certified for release to market upon the MHRA acknowledging receipt of notification.
 The stickering must be completed by the site named on the marketing authorisation prior to QP certification.
 PLPI licence holders should include the positioning of the sticker at the next regulatory opportunity of updating the label documentation (including any pharmaceutical variation affecting the labels).

 3.2 Printing directly on the packaging

 If there is not sufficient blank space to apply the sticker and/or PLPI licence holders wish to include the ‘UK Only’ statement indelibly on their packaging, they may include this at any regulatory opportunity of updating the label documentation (including any pharmaceutical variation affecting the labels).
 A separate paid variation is not required.
 Packs may be QP certified for market immediately after approval of the artwork.
-Amendments to approved artwork cannot be made under the ‘Tell and Do’ notification scheme and must be approved by the MHRA.
+Amendments to approved artwork cannot be made under the ‘tell and do’ notification scheme and must be approved by the MHRA.

 4. Disapplication of FMD safety features and encoding of pack information under UK law